galaxyproject/iwc/workflows/README.md

 planemo autoupdate <workflow.ga>
 ```

-Then, it is recommanded to upload this updated workflow inside usegalaxy.org server as some updates may break connections (and some tools may not have the last update).
+Then, it is recommended to upload this updated workflow to the usegalaxy.org server as some updates may break connections (and some tools may not yet be installed on usegalaxy.org).

 ### Ensure workflows follow best-practices